axvc/neumorphism_calculator/README.md

 ## Credits

 This neumorphism calculator design was inspired by the work of Designer @enxhs.
-You can find the original design on [Figma](#).
+You can find the original design on [Figma](https://www.figma.com/file/QPlOBcuXSkQshSfpMQO9tH/Neumorphism-Calculator-(Community)?node-id=0%3A1&t=6SetDHGzUEIqLV2e-1).

 ## Installation and Setup